Sebobo/jquery.smallipop/README.md

 ### Options

- * popupOffset: horizontal offset for the popup, default is `31`.
+ * popupOffset: horizontal offset for the popup.
+Default is `31`.
- * popupYOffset: vertical offset for the popup, default is `0`.
+ * popupYOffset: vertical offset for the popup.
+Default is `0`.
- * popupDistance: vertical distance when the popup appears and disappears, default is `20`.
+ * popupDistance: vertical distance when the popup appears and disappears.
+Default is `20`.
- * hideTrigger: hide the trigger when the popup is shown, default is `false`.
+ * hideTrigger: hide the trigger when the popup is shown.
+Default is `false`.
- * theme: `black` and `white` are included in the css file, default is `default`.
+ * theme: `black`, `orange`, `blue`, `white` and `default` are included in the css file.
+Default is `default`.
- * infoClass: class in an element which contains markup content for the popup, default is `smallipopHint`
+ * infoClass: Class in an element which contains markup content for the popup.
+Default is `smallipopHint`.
+ * popupDelay: How much time in milliseconds you have to hover on an element before the popups shows up.
+Default is `100`.
+ * hideSpeed: How fast the popup fades in and out, default is `150`.
+ * moveSpeed: How much time the popup needs to reach it's final animation position in milliseconds.
+Default is `200`.
+ * invertAnimation: The popup will move up when an element is hovered and further up when fading out.
+If you set this to true, the popup will move down when fading out.
+Default is `false`.

 Editing